Valentina Cano

 About:

-I'm Valentina, a 27 year old from Caracas, Venezuela.
-I completed my undergrad at Brown University where I studied Computer Science and International Development Studies, and now work full-time as a Data Analyst at Disney Streaming.
+Hi!
+I'm Valentina, a Venezuelan software developer based in Spain.
+I'm currently pursuing my Master of Computer Science at Georgia Tech through the part-time OMSCS program, and working at eSource Capital.
+I completed my undergrad at Brown University where I studied Computer Science and International Development Studies, interned at Meta (Facebook) and worked full-time as a Data Analyst at Disney+.
 This website has some projects and papers I've worked on over the years!
 You can reach out to me at vcanoarcay@gmail.com.

 Projects: